ChenmienTan/ChenmienTan.github.io/_pages/about.md

 I will join [WestlakeNLP](https://westlake-nlp.github.io) as research assistant under the supervision of prof. [Yue Zhang](https://frcchang.github.io) and [BLENDER](http://blender.cs.illinois.edu/index.html) as intern under the supervision of prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
 I am looking for PhD position starting from 2025 fall.

+I am learning how to do research...
+Let me know if you have any good idea.

 ## Publications

 * [Massive Editing for Large Language Models via Meta Learning](https://arxiv.org/pdf/2311.04661.pdf)